 At the 2017 EcoXpert Live conference held in Budapest, I had the honor of awarding Klearchos Chalikakis, Technical Manager at TEABE, the Project of the Year award for the Critical Power EcoXpert badge certification.
 While proud of the achievement, Klearchos made it clear that taking on projects of this size is not a decision taken lightly at TEABE, and having support from both their local Schneider Electric office, as well as access to a global network of highly-skilled experts through digital tools like the EcoXpert Exchange Community, enables them to confidently join the ranks of big global firms and delivering integrated system solutions with a personal touch that can only come from a local co

-Trained and certified by Schneider Electric, our EcoXpert partner companies have some of the highest competencies in the industry: building automation, light and room controls solutions, communication network connectivity, power management and intelligent electrical distribution.
+Trained and certified by Schneider Electric, our EcoXpert partner companies have some of the highest competencies in the industry: building automation, room and lighting controls solutions, communication network connectivity, power management and intelligent electrical distribution.
 Companies like TEABE in Greece benefit from earning the Certified EcoXpert status in more than one discipline, enabling them to differentiate themselves from their competitors, win new opportunities, grow their business, and contribute to the next generation of world-class green buildings.

 How are you growing your system integration business and enhancing the talent of your employees to win opportunities like the Stavros Niarchos Foundation Cultural Centre?
 Leave a comment below.